"What Do You Mean By 'Primordial Mother'?"

 It did not take long to find a foolproof solution.

 The most reliable way would be for Kash to ask Her to take him to visit the various deities, prophets and messengers of different religions.
 The father knew his son knew nothing of Hinduism.
-If this Mother had the Power to take him to visit the Messengers of God and Kash able to describe them, then they could doubt neither him nor Her any longer.
+If this Mother had the Power to take him to visit the Messengers of God and if Kash were then able to describe them, then there could be no doubting either Kash or the Great primordial MOTHER!
 After all, how would a 13 year-old kid be able to describe facts absolutely beyond his knowledge?

 Over the next few weeks Shri Mataji Nirmala Devi took Kash to see every Messenger of God that he desired to see.
 The father was filled with awe and reverence for the Great Adi Shakti and Her Divine Deities.